Teaching English in China: Jobs Abound

 The stability of the work unit provides many valuable securities: a visa, green card, housing, plane tickets, transportation to and from the job, and sometimes free Chinese lessons to boot.
 The trade-off is a salary that, averaged hourly, is as much as 50 percent below market freelance rate.
 However, most work units require only 12 to 16 teaching hours per week.
 That leaves lots of free time to fill with other jobs.

-When I was preparing to come to China, I used the Internet to find a job at a university (www.eslcafe.com, www.eslemployment.com, and www.bogglesworldesl.com are good sources).
-The position paid about RMB3,500 a month for up to 16 teaching hours (I wound up teaching 13).
-Like most teachers here, I had a Bachelor’s Degree and no special ESL training.
+When I was preparing to come to China, I used the Web to find a job at a university (www.eslcafe.com and www.esljobfeed.com are good sources).
+My first position was for up to 16 teaching hours (I wound up teaching 13).
+Like many teachers here, I had a Bachelor’s Degree and no special ESL training.
 Nonetheless, I was dubbed a “foreign expert,” and given an ID card that allows me special discounts at bookstores and on trains.

 The first year went fairly smoothly, but afterward I wanted to try teaching in a different environment.
 Once you’re here, the easiest way to job hunt is through word of mouth.
 Networking, called guanxi, is the time-honored way of business in China.
 A recommendation from a trusted comrade is the most valuable credential one can have.